Macron and Le Pen in battle for EU’s soul

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The fight between President Emmanuel Macron and far-right leader Marine Le Pen in Sunday’s European election in France mirrors a larger battle across the continent between competing visions of bloc’s future.
+PARIS: The fight between President Emmanuel Macron and far-right leader Marine Le Pen in Sunday´s European election in France mirrors a larger battle across the continent between competing visions of bloc´s future.

 One poll on Friday put the RN on 25 percent, up 1.5 points in a week, with LREM and its allies stable on 22.5 percent.
 Analysts say that two years into his five-year term, the EU represents a critical juncture for Macron and might influence whether the 41-year-old can pursue his pro-business reforms domestically.